-When it comes to choosing the right gutter guard for your property, there are a lot of options out there to choose from.
-In previous blogs we have looked at the various options, but today we thought we would take a closer look into the popular Brush Gutter Guard style of protection.
+There are many gutter guard options when it comes to choosing the right gutter guard for your property.
+In this article, we take a closer look into the popular Brush Gutter Guard style of protection.

 One of the biggest pros of brush gutter guards is their affordability.
-They are amongst the cheapest type of gutter guard on the market, but despite their low cost they are still good at doing their job; which is why many homeowners choose to use a brush gutter guard.
+They are amongst the cheapest type of gutter guard on the market, but despite their low cost, they are still good for reducing gutter cleaning, which is why many homeowners choose to use a brush gutter guard.

-The outward facing bristles provide very strong protection against some of the most common causes of clogged gutters and drains, including dead leaves, moss and twigs.
-By blocking the gutter, these larger bits of debris are simply swept away from the guttering and back down towards the ground.
+including dead leaves, moss, and twigs.
+Blocking the gutter, these larger bits of debris are swept away from the guttering and back down toward the ground.

-Made from a wire core which is then interwoven with UV-resistant plastic bristles, the brush gutter guards are available in pretty much any length imaginable and can be fitted to almost any guttering system.
-Whilst the bristles keep debris away from entering the system, they do still allow rain water to enter so your gutters will not become full.
+Made from a wire core that is then interwoven with UV-resistant plastic bristles, the brush gutter guards are available in many lengths.
+They can be fitted to almost any guttering system.
+The bristles keep falling leaves and debris away from entering the system, and they still allow rainwater collected from the roofing system to enter – your gutters will not become full.

-Another big benefit of the brush gutter guard system is just how simple they are to install.
-Capable of being installed at home as part of your DIY plans, the guards simply slot into your guttering and you will just need to attach them in place using some cable ties or clips.
+Another significant benefit of the brush gutter guard system is just how simple they are to install.
+Capable of being installed at home as part of your DIY plans, the guards simply slot into your guttering, and you will need to attach them in place using some cable ties or clips.

 As brush gutter guards are not locked into place, they are relatively easy to remove and clean as required.